Simplifying JavaScript's call(), apply(), and bind(): Analogies, Examples, and Use Cases

 - Using

-, it creates a new instance, which overrides the boundthis
+bindon a constructor function doesn't work for bindingthisbecause when you usenew, it creates a new instance, which overrides the boundthis.

 2. Advanced Techniques and Applications